cartoncloud/actions/jira-environment-revision-search/README.md

-# Jira Set Environment Revision
+# Find Environments by Revision
 Finds Jira issues with a label for the given revision

 ## Inputs